March 3, 2022

 Senior Vice President, U.S. Chamber of Commerce Foundation

-Senior Director, Global Initiative on Health and the Economy, U.S. Chamber of Commerce
+Executive Director, Global Initiative on Health and the Economy, U.S. Chamber of Commerce

 With the pandemic, economic challenges, and many other global concerns impacting the workforce as we know it today, more women are feeling discouraged when it comes to their roles in the economy.

 In honor of International Women’s Day, the U.S. Chamber of Commerce Foundation held its two-day 12th Annual International Women’s Day Forum.
 The first day featured panels of business, government, and nonprofit leaders, who discussed the many issues women around the world are facing and how we can better support them.

 Worldwide issues, like the pandemic and climate change, have disproportionately impacted women in the working world.

 “As we cross a two-year mark of a global pandemic, we're reminded that women are playing an outsized role in responding to the virus as healthcare workers and caretakers on the front lines around the world,” said Paloma Adams-Allen, deputy administrator for management and resources at United States Agency for International Development.